 With over 250 years of combined experience, the Scranton car accident lawyers at Munley Law have recovered millions of dollars for accident victims across Lackawanna County.
-Our board-certified trial attorneys understand Pennsylvania law inside and out, and we use that knowledge to build your case while you focus on recovery.
+Our board-certified trial attorneys have a deep understanding of Pennsylvania law, and we use that knowledge to build your case while you focus on recovery.
+As a result of their dedication, expertise, and impressive results, our lawyers have been honored by the American Association for Justice, Best Law Firms, Best Lawyers, Martindale-Hubbell, Super Lawyers, The National Trial Lawyers, and others.

 Why Should You Choose a Scranton Car Accident Attorney at Munley Law?